 Definitely Nomadic was founded in 2004 out of a great love for nomads and nomadic culture.
 Through the years, we have added on projects: Chyoger Treks, the Khampa Cafe in Tagong (2010-2014), the Khampa Nomad Arts Cooperative, and the Khampa Nomad Ecolodge.
 We sold Khampa Cafe after 2014 and moved full-time to the Ecolodge, where we continue to support traditional arts and nomad-run trekking.
-And we have the only sauna in Kham!
+And we have the only wood-fired sauna in Kham!

 Angela speaks English, Tibetan and Chinese and is a master at making travel arrangements which all worked perfectly.
 As someone who has spent some 55 years traveling and largely in remote areas I can honestly say the travel experience, personal attention and follow through on travel arrangements and related service provided by Angela at the EcoLodge in my opinion are the pinnacle of my experience … n’est plus ultra!
 If you are attracted to such travel experiences your wishes and plans will be more than fully met here.

 The Ecolodge is 10km outside of the town, and it’s worth the distance.
 The place is only partially finished, but it’s warmer than any building I’ve been in in China so far due to the care with which Angela, her family, and volunteers built it.
 The food is delicious and healthy, the type of people who end up at a place like this are friendly and interesting, and the scenery out every window is unspeakably beautiful.

 2-4 day alternative photography workshop June 16-17, June 19-20 During this alternative photography workshop you’ll discover the joy of slowing down, observing your environment, and how to make amazing sun prints using one of the first photography techniques invented, cyanotype – also known as the blueprint.
 We take the time to collect plants and flowers … Continue reading Cyanotype Workshop